What Types of Vehicle Accidents Should Be Reported in New York State?

 So, it’s important to report your car accident to your insurance, and potentially a negligent driver’s liability insurance, in the days after a crash.
 Your Buffalo car accident lawyer can help you inform the necessary parties within the right timeframes so that your chances of recovering compensatory damages in a lawsuit aren’t reduced.

 Call Our New York Lawyers After Your Vehicle Accident

-If you’ve recently been injured in a vehicle accident in New York, our White Plains truck accident lawyers can help.
-For a free case evaluation with the Brooklyn car accident lawyers at The Carrion Law Firm, call today at (718) 841-0083.
+If you’ve recently been injured in a vehicle accident in New York, contact us for a free case evaluation with the Brooklyn car accident lawyers at The Carrion Law Firm.
+Call today at (718) 841-0083.